 The loss of a loved one places a tremendous burden on surviving friends and family.
-On top of that emotional distress, funeral and burial costs are rising.
-In 2021, the National Funeral Directors Association (NFDA) found the median funeral cost, including viewing and burial, to be $7,848.
+On top of that emotional distress, funeral and monument prices are rising.
+In 2023, the National Funeral Directors Association (NFDA) reported that the average cost of a funeral, including viewing and burial, was $8,300—a 5.8% increase in just two years.

-An often-overlooked aspect of funeral and burial arrangements is the memorial headstone.
-Most families who choose a burial want a marker that uniquely and appropriately honors the loved one they’ve lost and satisfies their wishes.
+An often-overlooked aspect of funeral and burial arrangements is the cost of cemetery monuments.
+Most families who choose a burial want a marker that uniquely and appropriately honors their loved one and satisfies their wishes.
 Even those who choose cremation or another alternative desire a place and symbol to use for memorialization.

-While researching memorial costs, you will find that the price can vary dramatically.
-This is due to the number of factors involved in a headstone.
+While researching headstone and monument costs, you will find that the price can vary dramatically.
+This is due to the number of factors involved in planning a memorial.

 The purpose of this guide is to provide the knowledge necessary to help you: